leogopal/leogopal/README.md

 📫 How to reach me: https://leogopal.com
 📝 I write at code and poetry.

-🔭 I’m former Developer Community Advocate and Happiness Engineer at [Codeable](https://codeable.io/?ref=LWU21).
+🔭 I’m former Developer Community Advocate and Happiness Engineer at [Codeable](https://codeable.io/?ref=LWU21) and currently part of the great team of WP Developers at Hostinger.com

 👯 I’m looking to collaborate on anything WordPress [WordPress.org Profile](https://profiles.wordpress.org/leogopal) or Laravel Related
 🤔 I’m looking for help with all the things.